akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 Akeneo Event Platform is a new platform with distinct functionalities and should not be considered as the next version of [Akeneo's Event API](https://api.akeneo.com/events-documentation/overview.html).

-The new platform offers more granular event handling compared to the Event API, no limits or throttle on the number of events and retries capabalities.
+The new platform offers more granular event handling compared to the Event API, every events will be tried to be delivered and retried in case of failure.

+### My subscription is repeatedly suspended, I resume it all the time and I loose events, why ?

+According to our delivery timeout strict policy, we want your subscribing service to acknowledge the reception of the event as fast as it can in order for our platform to deliver events continuously.

+Resuming suspended subscription several times indicates than you might change the way you deals with event consumption.

+If at some point we see that you resumed a suspended subscription too frequently, we reserve the right to revoke or delete it.